arei/npmbox/README.md

 assumed to be in `package.json` format; in this case, the dependencies listed in the file are included in the box (except for `devDependencies`).

-*NEW*: You can specify more than one package and all packages will be bundled into a single archive.
+All specified packages get bundled into a single archive.

 npmbox files end with the .npmbox extension.